FlyWithMarie/Resume-Website/README.md

-This is project I created in order to practice a bit of HTML and CSS.
+This is project I created in order to practice my super bacis HTML and CSS skills.